-There are two types of accounts you may use when participating in the Cafeteria Plan program: one for health care and one for dependent day care.
-You can open one or the other-or both!
-You decide how much you want to set aside in an account for the plan year, up to the allowed \$2,850 maximum for health, may adjust annually for inflation, and \$5,000 for dependent day care.
-Through payroll deductions, money is conveniently and automatically deposited into a Cafeteria Plan Reimbursement Account each pay period throughout the year-before Federal, State, and Social Security taxes are computed.
+There are two other types of accounts you may use when participating in the Limited Cafeteria Plan program: one for Limited health care, (limited to dental, vision, post deductible and preventive care), and one for dependent day care.
+You can open one, the other, or both!
+You decide how much you want to set aside in an account for the plan year, up to the allowed \$2,850 maximum for Limited flexible spending (may be indexed annually for inflation) and \$5,000 for dependent day care.
+Through payroll deductions, money is conveniently and automatically deposited into Cafeteria Plan Reimbursement Accounts each pay period throughout the year, before Federal, State, and Social Security taxes are computed.
 The minimum contribution necessary to participate is \$130.00 per plan year.